Blackstone LaunchPad Sprints

 About the launchpad sprints

-To register, please revisit this page again, as the link to register for November 2017 will be shared here.
+To apply, please revisit this page again, as the link to register for November 2017 will be shared here.
 Individuals are generally notified in regard to their application the following week.
-To register for your place on any Sprints programme please make sure you've first signed up to Blackstone LaunchPad's community page (which will be used during the Sprints programme).
+To apply on any Sprints programme please make sure you've first signed up to Blackstone LaunchPad's community page (which will be used during the Sprints programme).

 TERMS & CONDITIONS / FAQs

 - Prizes: prizes include for first place €200 per team member and for second place €100 per team member.
-Based on your team's final presentation.
+Based on your team's final presentation and participation during the four sessions.
 Judges decision is final.

 - Lunches will be provided for the four sessions.